What To Do in Maui: The Ultimate Maui Travel Guide

 Where to stay.
 People always ask me where to stay in Maui.
 The two most popular areas for tourists are Kaanapali and Wailea.

 Dinner at Star Noodle.
-For dinner we went over to Star Noodle, which is a super popular spot in Kaanapali.
+For dinner, we went over to Star Noodle, which is a super popular spot in the Lahaina area.
 We had reservations, but for people who didn’t the wait was two hours!
+Some of my favorite dishes of theirs are the Vietnamese crepes, pork buns, bacon & eggs, and garlic noodles.

 What to Do in Maui: Day 2

 Poke bowls from Tamura’s.
 I looove to grab poke bowls from Tamura’s!
 It’s a liquor store, but it also has a poke bar where you can sample their different pokes.
 Their sunrise and hamachi pokes are my fav.
-We picked up a couple poke bowls for dinner and had them out on the lanai while we watched the sun set.
+We picked up a couple of poke bowls for dinner and had them out on the lanai while we watched the sunset.

 Pie from Leoda’s Pie Shop.
 On our way back to Kaanapali after hiking earlier in the day, we stopped by Leoda’s Pie Shop.
 We always pass this place across the street from Olowalu and I’d been wanting to try it.
 Omg their pies are sooo yummy.
 The coconut cream pie was bomb, and the chocolate macadamia nut pie was also fantastic.
 Next time I want to try their key lime pie and their haupia chocolate pie.
 Yum!!